kumbier-cook/kumbier-cook.github.io/_posts/2021-11-06-beef-noodle.md

 pepper.

 3. Add the wine and beef stock and bring to a boil, stirring and scraping up any browned bits.
 Add beef and remaining mushrooms to the dutch oven, cover, and transfer to the oven.
 Cook until beef is tender (see note), about 3 hours.

 4. When beef has about 10 minutes remaining, bring a large pot of heavily salted water to a boil.
 Cook noodles and set aside.

 5. Remove beef from the oven.
 Add cream, bring to a boil, and reduce to a simmer.
-Simmer until lightly reduced and the sauce has thickened slightly
+Simmer until lightly reduced and the sauce has thickened slightly.

 6. Top noddles with beef/mushroom sauce and serve immediately.